 Check out our full Laax ski resort guide for all the details.

-Dubbed "the pearl of the Alps" Saas Fee is a ski resort which combines serious, high alpine terrain with a family-friendly village.
+Dubbed "the pearl of the Alps" Saas-Fee is a ski resort which combines serious, high alpine terrain with a family-friendly village, making it one of the best Swiss ski resorts not just in the Valais, but in any of the country's 26 cantons.
 Surrounded by no fewer than 13 4,000m peaks, the village was one of the first in the Alps to go car-free, and takes its commitment to sustainability very seriously.
 In fact, it's one of the most eco-friendly ski resorts in Europe.

 While it's not the most easily accessible, with no direct train line from any of the major air transport hubs in Switzerland, the car free village is well worth the extra time it takes to get there.
 Traditional wooden chalets abound, while a multitude of après ski and dining options means you'll never get bored—as long as your wallet can take the hit.